-[mass noun] (in the UK) a type of accent identified as spreading outwards from London and containing features of both received pronunciation and London speech.‘the upper-class young already talk Estuary English’
+(in the UK) a type of accent identified as spreading outward from London and containing features of both received pronunciation and London speech.

 - ‘I mean, I know she's been living in Walford for a bit now, but even so… do accents just go like that, to be replaced with something that veers between Estuary English and slightly posh?’

 - ‘They speak in that forced Estuary English that can't all be down to celebrities like Jamie Oliver.’

 - ‘Even though they went to school in Peckham and spoke fluent Estuary English I thought in my heart they were really Scottish.’